In Lieu of Flowers short film

 Pitch deck

-Stacey and the film’s producer, Eliana, provided me with the key information that they planned to present for fundraising, casting, and pitching the film.
-My job was to tell the film’s story visually, without sacrificing professionalism or clarity of information.
+Way before production even started, Stacey and Eliana (the film’s producer) provided me with the information they planned to present for fundraising, casting, and pitching the film.
+I helped with these efforts by conveying the film’s story visually—without sacrificing professionalism or clarity of information.

 I took inspiration from their own reference photos to select typefaces, assign colors, and create graphic assets that give the whole pitch deck a nostalgic, scrapbook feel.